GokbakarE/RuleSetRAT/README.md

 Please refer to the LICENSE file for terms of use, redistribution, and contribution guidelines.

+## Legal Notice

+Use of this project is subject to important legal terms.

+Please read the full [LEGAL_NOTICE.md](./LEGAL_NOTICE.md) file for:

+- Copyright and attribution requirements
+- Ethical and prohibited use cases
+- Disclaimer of liability
+- International compliance terms

+Unauthorized removal of author information (`GokbakarE`) or project name (`RuleSetRAT`) is strongly discouraged and may violate license intent.

+Use responsibly.

 ---

 © 2025 GokbakarE.
 All rights reserved.